strawberry-graphql/strawberry/docs/guides/federation.md

 We defined two types: `Book` and `Query`, where `Query` has only one field that allows us to fetch all the books.

-Notice that the `Book` type used the `strawberry.federation.type` decorator, as opposed to the normal `strawberry.type`, this new decorator extends the base one and allows us to define federation specific attributes on the type.
+Notice that the `Book` type is used the `strawberry.federation.type` decorator, as opposed to the normal `strawberry.type`, this new decorator extends the base one and allows us to define federation-specific attributes on the type.

-In this case we are telling federation that the key to uniquely identify a book is the `id` field.
+Here, we are telling the federation system that the `Book`'s `id` field is its uniquely-identifying key.

-> Federation keys can be thought primary keys.
-They are used by the gateway to
+> Federation keys can be thought of as primary keys.
+They are used by the gateway
-> query types between multiple services and then join them into the augmented
+> to query types between multiple services and then join them into the augmented
 > type.

 ### Reviews service

-Let’s look at how our review service looks like: we want to define a type for a review but also extend the book to have a list of reviews.
+Now, let’s take a look at our review service: we want to define a type for a review but also extend the `Book` type to have a list of reviews.

 ```python
 @strawberry.type